Guided Reading

 When a baby escapes a murderer intent on killing the entire family, who would have thought it would find safety and security in the local graveyard?
 Brought up by the resident ghosts, ghouls and spectres, Bod has an eccentric childhood learning about life from the dead.
 But for Bod there is also the danger of the murderer still looking for him - after all, he is the last remaining member of the family.
 A stunningly original novel deftly constructed over eight chapters, featuring every second year of Bod's life, from babyhood to adolescence.
 Will Bod survive to be a man?

-'Noughts & Crosses' by Malorie Blackman
+'Noughts & Crosses' by Malorie Black

 Sephy is a Cross - a member of the dark-skinned ruling class.
 Callum is a nought - a 'colourless' member of the underclass who were once slaves to the Crosses.
 The two have been friends since early childhood.
 But that's as far as it can go.
 Against a background of prejudice, distrust and mounting terrorist violence, a romance builds between Sephy and Callum - a romance that is to lead both of them into terrible danger...